-There’s a lot to consider when shopping for a health plan for you and your family, but the ultimate goal is to select a plan that covers your family’s health care needs at a price that works for your budget.
+There’s a lot to consider when shopping for a health insurance plan for you and your family, but the ultimate goal is to choose a plan that covers all your health care needs and fits your budget.

 With a little research and preparation, you can find an affordable family health insurance plan.
-Here’s a helpful guide to get you started.
+Here’s how to get started.

 - Do you or a family member have any ongoing health conditions?